Kusai-quantum/bb84-qkd/README.md

 - Pytest for unit testing
 - GitHub Actions for CI

+## Limitations & Future Work

+**Current limitations:**
+- The simulation uses an idealized noise model.
+Real fiber channels include dark counts, detector inefficiency, and polarization drift.
+- Cascade is a simplified version — production systems use multi-pass Cascade with optimized block sizes.
+- The PNS analysis is illustrative, not a full security proof.

+**Possible extensions:**
+- Implement the **E91** entanglement-based protocol for comparison.
+- Add **finite-key analysis** for realistic key-rate bounds.
+- Integrate with a real QKD testbed (e.g., ID Quantique) for hardware validation.
+- Explore **post-quantum cryptography** (lattice-based schemes) as an alternative approach.

 ## References

 - Bennett, C. H., & Brassard, G. (1984). *Quantum cryptography: Public key distribution and coin tossing.*